-The Verantis® Ionizing Wet Scrubber, or IWS®, is a patented design developed to simultaneously remove noxious gases and particulates from industrial process airstreams while eliminating opacity.
+The Verantis® Ionizing Wet Scrubbers, or IWS®, are developed to simultaneously remove noxious gases and particulates from industrial process airstreams while eliminating opacity.
 With more than 100 installations worldwide, IWS systems have been at work for five decades, solving the most demanding environmental control challenges.

 Our environmental specialists will consult with you, learn about your needs, and help determine the best system design for your application.
 We can also customize our scrubbers to meet your unique needs and offer a Pilot Test Program, allowing you to evaluate many of our scrubber configurations.

 The IWS combines the particle removal capabilities of an electrostatic precipitator with the effective gas removal of a crossflow scrubber in a compact, modular design, delivering high-efficiency collection and low pressure drop.

 Contaminated gases first enter a horizontal charging section prior to entering a packed section containing Tellerette® Tower Packing.
 The particulate is charged and collected on ionizer plates and packing via electrostatic principles and “image force” attraction, where gases are absorbed and neutralized.

 The predominant influence acting within IWS to collect submicron size particulate is the mechanism of image force attraction.

 Image force attraction occurs whenever an electrostatically charged particle comes within the boundary layer (usually within one millimeter) of a neutral surface.
 As the charged particle comes close to the neutral surface, an electrostatic charge of opposite polarity is induced at the neutral surface.